xitizupreti/intro-component-with-signup-form-master/README.md

 - [Acknowledgments](#acknowledgments)

 ## Overview
-Just a simple QR Sign UP form with the help of HTML5, CSS3 & JavaScript.
+Just a simple Sign UP form with the help of HTML5, CSS3 & JavaScript.

 ### The challenge